 Sweet Potato Baby Cake

-With an easy stir-together method and a naturally sweet flavor, this delicious Sweet Potato Cake is a perfect baby cake for a first birthday, a festive holiday dessert, or a treat to share on a day that needs it!
-It has a pretty pale orange color and is a perfect party food.
+With an easy stir-together method and a naturally sweet flavor, this delicious sweet potato baby cake is the perfect cake for a first birthday.
+And as a sweet potato cake with cream cheese frosting, it's also a festive holiday dessert or a treat to share on a day that needs it!
+(Plan to make the cake at least an hour before you want to eat it so it has time to cool.)

 sweet-potato-baby-cake-on-cake-plate